This course is perfect if you want to hone your talents and develop your interests in new areas to prepare for future study.

 You’ll be studying right in the heart of the city’s Creative Quarter in the historical Lace Market, where you'll hone your talents and develop interest in new areas which will stretch you as an artist.

-- Fine Art
+- Fine art

 You’ll have the opportunity to take part in one of our brilliant end of year showcases where you’ll be able to exhibit your work to the public.

 25 Stoney Street

-Start: 5th September 2018
+Start: 20th September 2021

-CAVA Access to HE Diploma
+CAVA Level 3 Access to HE Diploma